 Generally speaking, a mid-level 40-foot yacht will cost around $200,000 but of course this number could be smaller or larger depending on the above factors.
 For example, a Cutwater 32ft Command Bridge has a starting price of nearly $400,000, whereas a brand new 46ft Ranger Tug Sedan starts over $1 million.
 As you can see, a wide range of price tags when purchasing new, while the resale brokerage market will have plenty more options for a variety of budgets.

-What is the Minimum Boat Size for a Yacht?
+What are the Financing Options for Purchasing a Yacht?

 Can a Small Yacht Handle Rough Seas?